Why Food Is Important for Child Development

 Omega-3 fatty acids: brain boosters

-Omega-3 fatty acids are crucial for brain development, memory, and learning.
-Oily fish like salmon, sardines, and mackerel, as well as walnuts, chia seeds, flaxseeds, and fortified eggs, are great sources.
+Omega-3 fatty acids help support brain and eye development.
+Oily fish such as salmon, sardines, and mackerel provide omega-3 fats, while walnuts, chia seeds, flaxseeds, and fortified eggs can also contribute useful fats.

 Vitamins and minerals: the all-rounders

-From vitamin A for good vision to zinc for a strong immune system, every nutrient plays a role.
-A colorful plate with fruits, vegetables, whole grains, and healthy fats is a simple way to cover the basics.
-Think of carrots, berries, bananas, sweet potatoes, and a bowl of oatmeal.
+From vitamin A for vision to zinc for immune function, every nutrient has a role.
+A colorful plate with fruits, vegetables, whole grains, protein foods, and healthy fats is a simple way to cover more bases.
+Think carrots, berries, bananas, sweet potatoes, leafy greens, beans, oats, eggs, fish, and yogurt.

 Is your child a picky eater?
-Turn it into a game by challenging them to eat a “rainbow” of foods each week.
-Stick a chart on the fridge and let them tick off red, orange, yellow, green, blue, and purple foods as they try them.
+Turn variety into a low-pressure game by challenging them to eat a “rainbow” of foods across the week.
+A sticker chart on the fridge can help them notice red, orange, yellow, green, blue, and purple foods without turning meals into a battle.

 Parent serving a balanced plate of fruits, vegetables, and protein to a young child